Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 These instructions are all of the form ``` Op(x, y, z)```.
 Arguments x and y are inputs and z is an output.
-It is expected that x and y are two numbers of the same type (int, float or duration).
+It is expected that x and y are two numbers of the same type (Int, Float or Dur).
 If this is not the case:
 - if z is a float, an int or a duration, they will both be casted to the type of z,
+- else if x is a number y will be casted to the type of x,
-- else they will both be casted to the type of x.
+- else if y is a number x will be casted to the type of y,
+- else they will both be casted to Int.
 The result of the operation will be casted to the type of z (if needed).

 Each instruction performs a different operation, as shown in @tab:arithmetic.